Key takeaways:

 Let’s take a closer look at nine possible Reclast side effects and how to manage them.

-If you have a high fever that doesn’t go away, let your healthcare provider know.
+If you have a high fever that doesn’t go away, let your prescriber know.
 There could be something else causing it, such as an infection.

-Another possible Reclast side effect is pain in your bones, joints, or muscles.
+Another possible Reclast side effect is pain in your joints, bones, or muscles.
 Most of the time, you’ll feel achy for just a few days after your infusion.
-But in rare cases, the pain can be severe and make it difficult to move.
-And it can happen at any time after receiving Reclast.
+Taking acetaminophen can provide some relief.
+But as mentioned, avoid NSAIDs unless your prescriber OKs them.

-If you develop severe pain after receiving Reclast, let your healthcare provider know.
-They’ll likely want to make sure there isn’t something else causing it, like a bone fracture.
+In rare cases, Reclast may cause severe pain.
+This isn’t common, but it can happen at any time after receiving your infusion.
+If you develop severe pain after receiving Reclast, let your prescriber know.
+They’ll likely want to make sure there isn’t something else causing it, such as a bone fracture.
 And they can recommend a safe treatment option for you.

-If nausea is severe or doesn’t go away, contact your provider.
+If nausea is severe or doesn’t go away, contact your prescriber.
 They may recommend an anti-nausea medication to help you feel better.

 Headaches are a common Reclast side effect.
-They’ll usually go away on their own, and hydration and breathing exercises may help.
+They’ll usually go away on their own, but hydration and breathing exercises may help.

-If needed, take an OTC pain reliever such as acetaminophen.
+If needed, you can take an OTC pain reliever, such as acetaminophen.
 But as mentioned, avoid taking NSAIDs for your headache.
 They can raise your risk of kidney damage if you take them with Reclast.

 As mentioned, Reclast is an infusion into your vein (IV) administered by a healthcare professional.
-So you may experience an infusion site reaction, which means a reaction in the area where the IV is inserted.
+In some cases, you may experience an infusion site reaction — a reaction in the area where the IV is inserted.

 These reactions aren’t common with Reclast.
 But if they happen, you may notice itching, redness, or pain where your IV line is inserted.
 If you develop these symptoms during your infusion, let someone in the office know right away.
-They’ll take appropriate action to manage the reaction.
+They’ll take appropriate action to manage it.

-If you’re at home and notice swelling, itching, or pain where your IV was, call your healthcare provider’s office.
-They can suggest the best treatment options.
+If you’re at home and notice swelling, itching, or pain where your IV was inserted, contact your prescriber.
+They can suggest the best treatment option.
 But if the pain and swelling are severe, or don’t go away after a few days, it could be a sign of infection.
-You should have it examined by your provider or an urgent care center in this case.
+In this case, you should have it examined by your prescriber or seek care at an urgent care center as soon as possible.

 Reclast helps your bones hold on to calcium.
 So calcium levels in your blood may drop after the infusion.
 In rare cases, they could drop too low.
 This can cause symptoms such as muscle spasms, numbness, or even seizures if left untreated.

-Your provider will likely check your calcium levels before you receive Reclast.
+Your prescriber will likely check your calcium levels before you receive Reclast.
 If they’re low, you may need a calcium and vitamin D supplement to prevent this side effect from happening.
-Your provider will let you know if this is the case.
-In most cases, you’ll start taking it at least 2 weeks before your infusion.
-But your provider will give you specific dose and timing directions based on your needs.
+Your prescriber will let you know if this is the case.
+In most cases, you’ll start taking a supplement at least 2 weeks before your infusion.
+But you’ll receive more specific dose and timing directions from your healthcare team based on your needs.

 Reports of kidney damage have occurred with Reclast treatment, but this is very rare.
 It’s more likely if you have existing kidney damage, are dehydrated, or are taking a diuretic (water pill).
 And remember to avoid NSAIDs, since they can also make kidney problems more likely.

-If you’re peeing less often than usual after receiving Reclast, let your provider know right away.
+If you’re peeing less often than usual after receiving Reclast, let your prescriber know right away.
 They may want to check your kidney function to make sure no damage has occurred.

 Although rare, jawbone damage is a possible Reclast side effect.
 It’s more likely in people with cancer who are receiving Zometa — a different zoledronic acid medication that’s infused more often than Reclast.

 The risk for jaw damage goes up the more times you receive Reclast.
-So your doses will be spaced at least one year apart and limited in total number.
 But keep in mind that the chance of jaw damage from Reclast is extremely rare (less than 0.15%).

 Practicing good oral hygiene can help prevent jaw damage.
 Here are some tips: